jasperanders/Bachelorthesis/Thesis/md/thesis.md

 I talked about decentralized exams in form of BYOD exams.
 These devices are heterogenious.
 They run different operating systems, are produced by different companies and have different specifications.
 It makes little sense to develop propriatary software for each device.
 E-exam can although make use of browser technology.
 As modern web-applications do not lack speed or functionallity and can be adopted cross platform.
 The software is hosted at a central instance where it can be maintained and improved.

 Of course e-exams need a internet connection.
 Still, connection issues are not a big issue.
 Through advances in web technologies it is feasable to make web applications available in offline use.
 Even if the device looses power, exams can be resumed after a reboot.
+This ofcourse does not mean that exams should be conducted entirely offline.
+Exam information for example can be send to the server in fixed time intervals.
+In case of internet outage these time intervals can be delayed.
+In this way exams have a high integrity but also allow for handeling of _natural problems_.

+**Requirements:**

+- Exams are issued over browser.
+- Exams are stored both locally and remotely.

 ## Software